 Use a container that’s at least 10 inches in diameter and 12 inches deep to accommodate growing roots.
 A large pot also gives your plant a stable base that resists tipping over from heavy fruits or high winds.

-If you want to purchase a pot, the 12-inch size of these pots from HC Companies would work great.
 I’ve also had wonderful results from using 5-gallon buckets and rectangular planter boxes:

 A common question people have is about growing bell peppers in grow bags.
 I’ve never personally tried grow bags (but they’re on my to-do list!), so I asked some other gardeners for their input.

 Ryan Brown, co-founder of The Daily Dabble, says he believes grow bags are the ideal way to grow bell peppers.
 “I just grew my second season of bell peppers in fabric pots, 30 total and only lost a few.
 I think they grow best in grow bags.
 Peppers don’t like to be overly moist and the extra evaporation and aeration from the bags really help them thrive.”

 Sarah Beaumont of Indoor Home Garden adds, “If you have a particularly large plant (Google it beforehand to see what size it typically grows to), then it may need more support than a grow bag.
 However, if it is a small plant that would be comfortable in a 3-gallon container, then it would certainly do well in a grow bag.”

 Planning How Many Bell Pepper Plants Per Pot

 So how many bell pepper plants per pot can you fit?
 It depends on how big the variety you’re growing gets and the size of your container.